thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 Chatbot training is an ongoing process that should get better at every successive stage.
 With each improvement, the trainer/developer should have a clearer understanding of the changes made.

-	*The section provides NLP based real time ‘Reports’ where we list out the health of the training dataset created by the user, alert if there are issues and recommend how to make it better.*
+	*The section provides NLP-based real-time ‘Reports’, where we list out the health of the training dataset created by the user, alert if there are issues and recommend ways to make it better.*

-The console gives you insight on the below with the help of tabular and statistical graphical display:
+Here are the list of items that get covered under Reports:

 	-	**Intent Distribution:**
 		It represents that number of intents created and the numerical proportions for the number of relevant sentences present in each of the intents and their respective percentages.

 		.. note::
-		   The relevant sentences are the sentence which contributes towards building better NLU model.
+		   The relevant sentences are those that contribute to building better a NLU model.

 		.. image:: https://s3-ap-southeast-1.amazonaws.com/kontikilabs.com/alter-nlu-readthedocs/intent-distribution-1.png